 The American Dental Association’s Council on Dental Practice recently released the results of a survey completed last year that show that dental practice embezzlement is increasing.

 There are some interesting results, and they generally do not constitute good news for the dental profession.

-Many dentists believe in the honesty of long-service employees, and the survey tested that hypothesis directly, asking embezzlement victims how long the thief had worked for them at the point of discovery.
+Many dentists believe in the honesty of long-service employees.
+The survey tested that hypothesis directly, asking embezzlement victims how long the thief had worked for them at the point of discovery.
 The following graph shows the results:

 As you can see, almost half of the stealing employees had been employed for four or more years.

-The survey also looked closely at the behaviors displayed by embezzlers, and the results are consistent with something that we have been saying for many years – there are certain telltale behaviors exhibited by embezzlers, and one of the best ways to detect an embezzlement problem is to look for these behaviors.
+The survey also looked closely at the behaviors displayed by embezzlers, and the results are consistent with something that we have been saying for many years – embezzlers exhibit certain telltale behaviors, and one of the best ways to detect an embezzlement problem is to look for these behaviors.
 Here are the most prevalent behaviors of embezzlers, as determined by the survey (the percentages add up to more than 100% due to multiple responses):

-The ADA survey validates what our own experience over the last decade has suggested – embezzlement is on the increase in dentistry.
+The ADA survey validates what our own experience over the last decade has suggested – embezzlement is increasing in dentistry.
 Practice owners need to be both vigilant and proactive in dealing with it.
-Prosperident’s Office Protection System provides an effective way of protecting a practice or a group of practices from embezzlement.
-More information is available here — https://www.prosperident.com/office-protection-system/ .
+Prosperident’s Owner Proactive Strategies provides an effective way of protecting a practice or a group of practices from embezzlement.
+More information is available here — https://www.prosperident.com/prosperidents-office-protection-system/ .